776lucky/tutorXpert2/docs/README.md

 ---

-## 📌 Key Features Still Needed for Matching
+## 📌 Key Features

 To enable full two-way interaction between students and tutors, the following features are planned:

-### 📨 Task Application System
-Tutors cannot yet apply to tasks.
-Planned: Tutors submit applications → Students review & accept.

-### 💬 Communication Channel
+### 💬 Messages
-No way for users to contact each other yet.
-Planned: Show contact info after matching or implement a basic messaging system.
+Student can send message to tutor now
+Planned: Design tutor message function, and prevent tutor students from leaving the platform to receive orders (IMPORTANT!!)

-### 🔄 Task Status Updates
+### 🔄 Tasks
-Tasks remain in `Open` state.
+Student can post tasks
+Tutor can apply tasks, and can see applied tasks in -->dashboard-->MyListings
 Planned: Enable transitions such as `Open → In Progress → Completed`.

 ### 📅 Time Scheduling